tolauwae/phd-thesis/src/introduction/introduction.typ

 == The history of debuggers
 #note(text(weight: 400)[Actually, the term _bug_ was already used to refer to a fault in a machine in the late nineteenth century @wills22:bug.])Debugging has been central to programming since the earliest days of computer science.
 The term itself is often traced to _Grace Hopper’s famous 'bug' story_ from 1947, when a literal moth was found shorting a relay in the Harvard Mark II computer @cohen94:use.

-No history of debugging is complete without also mentioning Maurice Wilkes' famous anecdote, describing the first time he experienced a need for debugging back in 1949: _"As soon as we started programming, [...] we found to our surprise that it wasn’t as easy to get programs right as we had thought it would be. [...]
+No history of debugging is complete without also mentioning Maurice Wilkes' famous anecdote, describing the first time he experienced the need for debugging back in 1949: _"As soon as we started programming, [...] we found to our surprise that it wasn’t as easy to get programs right as we had thought it would be. [...]
 Debugging had to be discovered.
 I can remember the exact instant [...] when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs."_ @wilkes79:birth @spinellis18:modern
 The term _debugging_ came into circulation shortly after Wilkes' famous encounter. //, and continues to be an integral part of programming today.
 From that point on, debuggers evolved alongside programming languages and computer systems, from the early days of assembly language and punch cards to the high-level languages we use today.
 Wilkes' description still sums up the need for debugging perfectly today.